phrase/django-demo-application/README.md

-# Django PhraseApp Demo Application
+# Django Phrase Demo Application

-[PhraseApp](https://phraseapp.com) makes it easy and fast to localize you mobile app or website.
+[Phrase](https://phraseapp.com) makes it easy and fast to localize you mobile app or website.

-This is an exmple application that uses [django-phrase](https://github.com/phrase/django-phrase) to integrate the PhraseApp In-Context-Editor with a basic Django application.
+This is an exmple application that uses [django-phrase](https://github.com/phrase/django-phrase) to integrate the Phrase In-Context-Editor with a basic Django application.

 ## Installation